cysouw/diathesis/text/c10_participle.md

 Similarly, Graf *et al.* [-@graf2017: 90] investigate six German verbs, viz. *fliegen* ‘to fly’, *rollen* ‘to roll’, *schweben* ‘to float, hover’, *schlingern* ‘to swerve, lurch’, *schwimmen* ‘to swim, float’, and *wirbeln* ‘to swirl, whirl’.
 However, these verbs belong to at least three clearly different syntactic groups determining *haben* vs. *sein*, so it seems unwarrented to treat them as a unitary group and simply average any effects as a gradient:

-- Manner of movement verbs, see [@sec:prepositions-manner-of-movement]: *schlingern, schweben*
+- Manner-of-movement verbs, see [@sec:prepositions-manner-of-movement]: *schlingern, schweben*
 - *sein* causative verbs, see [@sec:case-sein-causative]: *rollen, wirbeln*
 - Intransitive motion verbs, see [@sec:participles-haben-sein-perfect]: *fliegen, schwimmen*